Madonna fandom: Groups and nicknames

-Levels and audience studies
+Demographics, levels and audience studies

-Madonna and her fans were largely studied from perspectives of audience studies.
-Some have point out how Madonna appealed to a multiple fan base.
-French academic Georges-Claude Guilbert described as "an essential aspect" of her career what he calls "the uncommon composition of her public".
-At the beginning of her career, it mostly constituted teenage girls, then it gradually spread to a mass public says.
-Professor Sheila Jeffreys, concluded that she gained cult status amongst different audiences.
+In her early decades, Madonna received significant commentaries within audience studies reception and professor Sheila Jeffreys once concluded she gained cult status amongst different audiences.
+French academic Georges-Claude Guilbert described as an "essential aspect" that in her beginning, the composition of her public was mostly constituted by teenage girls, then, it gradually spread to a mass public.
+American social scientist and ethnographic researcher, James Lull, commented in 2000 that she appealed to a multiple fan base.
+Madonna's audience was later described as a diverse in terms of class, race, ethnicity, gender and sexual orientation, while Lull further commented:

-As Madonna fandom encompasses different groupings and levels, music critic Joey Guerra from Houston Chronicle "identified five most common types" of Madonna "maniacs", including what he calls "The Madonna Complex" which he said is a group of thinkers who are not necessarily interested in her music but appreciate Madonna's impact on society, sexuality and culture, devoting dissertation essays and classroom lectures.
+Music critic Joey Guerra from Houston Chronicle, referred to her different groupings and levels of fandom in 2007, identifying "five most common types", including what he called "The Madonna Complex" to a group of thinkers who are not necessarily interested in her music, but appreciate her impact on society.
 Associate professor Tracy L. Tuten of Longwood University has concurred saying that "we can think of groups of Madonna fans", concluding that "each cultural grouping might emphasize different elements of the commercial production of the entity known as Madonna".
 She further adds that on a wider level, "they all had a connection to Madonna, they would all be united in the Madonna fan culture on that similar level, and probably other ones as well".
 Authors of The Italian 100: A Ranking of the Most Influential Cultural, Scientific, and Political Figures, Past and Present (1998) reported that "some fans become so obsessive about Madonna that they will endure hours in the rain or the cold just to get a glimpse of her".

+One of her most important fan bases is the gay community, which a large portion have also embraced her as a gay icon.
+In an interview with Ellen DeGeneres in 2010, she told: "I wouldn't have a career if it weren't for the gay community".
+She also has had an important intellectual audience and academic fan base.
+Reviewing social media networks in 2009, AtData website estimated her fans were predominantly female.

 Multimedia

-Numerous Madonna-related fandom demonstrations were cited and covered by media.
-Before and after the massification of Internet.

-When the format was popular, the first and only authorized fanzine by Madonna was Like a Fanzine (later called Icon after its third edition), founded in 1990.
-According to some media, one of the earliest and best-covered fanzine was MLC (from her name Madonna Louise Ciccone), founded in 1987.
-Another fanzines, include Dare Star (previously called Madonna Magazine) edited both in France and Spain, while Variety talked about Justify My Life in 1993.
+The first and only authorized fanzine by Madonna was reported to be Like a Fanzine (later called Icon after its third edition), founded in 1990.
+MLC (from her name Madonna Louise Ciccone), founded in 1987 became according to media reports, one of her best-covered fanzines.
+In her career, some other fanzines have been created, including Dare Star (previously Madonna Magazine), edited both in France and Spain, and also Justify My Life.

-Podcasts such as MLVC: The Madonna Podcast have received citations by publications as well.
-Broadcast on iHeartRadio and Apple Podcasts, they achieved a nomination at the Queerties Awards 2023.
-Another podcast, Inside The Groove – Madonna's Music, is believed to be the world's most listened to Madonna podcast according to PinkNews in 2023, with Elle magazine reporting 50,000 downloads by 2020.
 Her figure has seen fan fictions as well through Internet.

+Inside The Groove – Madonna's Music, is believed to be the world's most listened to Madonna podcast according to PinkNews in 2023, with Elle magazine reporting 50,000 downloads by 2020.
+MLVC: The Madonna Podcast, broadcast on iHeartRadio and Apple Podcasts, achieved a nomination at the 2023 Queerties Awards.